 We have several opportunities to celebrate in February including Valentine’s Day, President’s Day, Black History, Heart Health, and the list goes on.
-As Revenue Cycle professionals, medical coding professionals, and medical billing specialists, we can also celebrate the positive energy generated with learning.
+As Revenue Cycle professionals, medical coding professionals, and medical billing experts, we can also celebrate the positive energy generated with learning.
 Recently, I was reminded of one of my favorite quotes, “Sometimes we are tested not for our weaknesses but to discover our strengths”.

 Passing along nuggets that can help us evaluate the documentation in our records, potentially add to our reimbursement and certainly ensure we are all reporting accurate, quality data is the catalyst behind the ECLAT blog.
 Today’s pearl involves temporary pacemaker insertion.